MihaiDavid05/EPFL_ML_Project1/doc/README.md

 * `run.py`: Main file for running the training and testing + an argument parser.
 * `optimize.py`: Script for running different experiments from optimizations.py file.

-3.Folder `visualizations`: All the plots will be stored here.
+3.Folder `visualizations`: All the plots are stored here.

 4.Folder `results`: All submission files will be stored here.